 Planning a vegetable garden layout before you start working the soil, buying seeds or plants is an important step.
 This will save you time, energy and money later on.
-In this step you will draw your vegetable garden plan to scale on a piece of paper.
-This is something I do during the long winter months.

-.
-Here you will find easy to follow diagrams on where and when to plant a vegetable garden for raised beds, row gardening and square foot gardens.
+If you do not have the time to plan your own garden check out my vegetable garden plans ebooks .
+There are easy to follow diagrams on where and when to plant a vegetable garden for raised beds, row gardening and square foot gardens.

 How are you going to grow?

 Are you going to grow in raised beds, in containers, in level rows, in a greenhouse?
 Your choice will depend on where your garden site is located.
 If you can, make your vegetable rows face north to south for best distribution of light.

 Mark your pathways.

 12-16 inches is needed for a pathway, a little more if you plan to bring a wheelbarrow or cart through.
-I suggest making wider pathways at the end of the rows so you can maximize your growing area.
+I suggest making wider pathways at the end of the rows for easier access with larger tools, this will also maximize your growing area.

 What vegetables do you want to grow?

-planting a vegetable garden.
+If you need help with this check out planting a vegetable garden.

 By using crop rotation you are promoting healthier plants and soil in your vegetable garden layout.
 A simple way to start learning about vegetable gardening crop rotation is to divide your vegetables into three basic groups:

 What does each vegetable require for best growth?